jrmykolyn/social-proxy/README.md

 - [Documentation](#documentation)

 ## About
-Social Proxy allows for 'read only' access to user's data streams on a variety of social media platforms.
+Social Proxy allows for read and/or write access to user's data streams on a variety of social media platforms.

 ## Installation
 /// TODO